American Express

 Analyst Rating

-Analysts suggest keeping American Express stock as is, with a target price of $346.44.
+Analysts suggest holding American Express stock, with a target price indicating limited growth potential.

 Above Average